ritsat/overflow_view_example/README.md

 # overflow_view_example

-A Flutter project for overflow view indicator example.
+An example for overflow view indicator in Flutter.

 ## Getting Started